ElsevierSoftwareX/SOFTX-D-20-00087/README.md

 The latest version of pycity_scheduling is 1.0.0.

-If all the abovementioned dependencies are installed, you should be able to install package pycity_scheduling via pip (Python 3.X) as follows:
+If all the abovementioned dependencies are installed, you should be able to install package pycity_scheduling via [PyPI](https://pypi.org/) (using Python 3.X) as follows:

 `pip install pycity_scheduling`